c9s/r3/README.md

 Optimization
 -----------------------
-Simple regular expressions are optimized, through a regexp pattern to opcode compiler, which compiles the simple pattern into a small & fast finite state machine.
+Simple regular expressions are optimized through a regexp pattern to opcode compiler, which translates simple patterns into small & fast scanners.

 By using this method, r3 reduces the matching overhead of pcre library.